feast-dev/feast-workshop/module_0/README.md

 It's worth noting that there are multiple types of feature views. `OnDemandFeatureView`s for example enable row-level transformations on data sources and request data, with the output features described in the `schema` parameter.

 # User groups
 There are three user groups here worth considering.
-The ML platform team, the ML engineers running batch inference on models, and the data scientists building the model.
+The ML platform team, the ML engineers running batch inference on models, and the data scientists building models.

 ## User group 1: ML Platform Team
-The team here sets up the centralized Feast feature repository in GitHub.
+The team here sets up the centralized Feast feature repository and CI/CD in GitHub.
 This is what's seen in `feature_repo_aws/`.

 ### Step 0: Setup S3 bucket for registry and file sources
 This assumes you have an AWS account & Terraform setup.
 If you don't: